 Your niche is going to be the overall topic that you talk about, so everything else that you do will revolve around it!
 Plus, what audience are you trying to reach?
 What would appeal to them the most?

 Therefore, my blog has a more feminine feel to it.
-I try to remain professional while still trying to appeal to a younger audience!
+I try to remain professional while still trying to appeal to an audience my age!
 It’s all about balance.

 2. BLOGGING NICHE